Rep2/in2iOSPlayground/README.md

 # in2iOSPlayground

 IN2 iOS tutorial.
-Currently in developement.
+Currently in development.